arizas/Ariz-HumanityBridge/README.md

 # **How to contribute**

 Just so you know, anyone is welcome to contribute.
 Please read our "how we work" to find information on how to contribute.

+# **Funding**
+The project is funded with our Ariz_humanitybridge.near account.
+Any contribution is appreciated.

 We look forward to creating together.